 Working on our One-Acre Urban Farm

 Common Ground (CG) grows nearly 10,000 lbs of fresh produce annually, including vegetables, fruits, herbs, and flowers.
-We also raise broiler and laying hens, ducks, turkeys, sheep and a goat.
-Farm products go to our Cafeteria, onsite farm stand, CG Family Farm Share, Mobile Market, and more!
+We also raise broiler + laying hens, ducks, turkeys, + sheep.
+Farm products go to our Cafeteria, onsite farm stand, CG Family Farm Share, Mobile Market, + more!
 Farm work will be done with the Farm Director, Farm Manager and high school youth.
 Interns will gain experience in all aspects of planting, growing, and maintaining a diversified sustainable vegetable operation, and small scale livestock management.
-Specific farm tasks may include planting, weeding, watering, harvesting, preparing for farm stand, maintaining irrigation, keeping crop records, caring for farm animals and a variety of other tasks.
-Depending on the interest and skills of the intern, there may be opportunities to help with off-site mobile farm stands and/or help host weekend educational events on the farm.
+Specific farm tasks may include composting, planting, weeding, watering, harvesting, preparing for farm stand, maintaining irrigation, keeping crop records, caring for farm animals and a variety of other tasks.
+Depending on the interest + skills of the intern, there may be opportunities to help with off-site mobile farm stands, focus on improving our new compost area, and/or help host weekend volunteers on the farm.
 We will also take a few field trips to learn from other farms and food justice work going on in the New Haven Community.

 *Several summer programs for children ages 4 – 18 take place on the farm.
-Interns do not have daily responsibilities for working with these programs, but must be mature and a good role model for all children on the farm.
+Interns do not have daily responsibilities working with these programs, but must be mature and good role models for all children on the farm.
 Interns will be working as a team with a group of teenagers who are employed by CG.

-- An interest in food security/food justice, urban agriculture and the local food economy.
+- An interest in food security/food justice, urban agriculture + the local food economy.

-- Willingness and ability to work hard, physically in all weather.
+- Willingness + ability to work hard, physically in all weather.
 Previous garden experience is not necessary.

-- Good communication and interpersonal skills with people of all ages and a good sense of humor.
+- Good communication + interpersonal skills with people of all ages and a good sense of humor.

-- Ability to learn, to ask questions, and also take initiative, to work both with and without direct supervision.
+- Ability to learn, to ask questions, + also take initiative, to work both with + without direct supervision.

-- Demonstrated commitment, reliability, punctuality, and responsible behavior at previous jobs.
+- Demonstrated commitment, reliability, punctuality, + responsible behavior at previous jobs.

-- Maturity, and the willingness to be a positive role-model to young people working on the farm.
+- The willingness to be a positive role-model to young people working on the farm.

 - 18 years or older

-- There are two apprenticeship spots available from the end of May-Mid August.
+- There are 2 apprenticeship spots available from the end of May-Mid August (12 Weeks).

-- There is one apprenticeship spot available from the end of May through November.
+- There is 1 apprenticeship spot available from the end of May through Early December (23 weeks).

-Compensation: Apprentices receive $11.00/hr, a share of the harvest, farm field trips and other learning opportunities.
+Compensation: Apprentices receive $13/hr, a share of the harvest, farm field trips + other learning opportunities.

 Housing: Housing is not provided.

 Transportation: Parking is available on-site, as are bicycle racks.
-We have a bus-stop on site (take the B1 bus from the New Haven Green), and we are walking distance from New Haven’s Westville neighborhood.
+We have a bus-stop on site (take the B1 bus from the New Haven Green), + we are walking distance from New Haven’s Westville, Westrock neighborhoods.